rwynn/monstache/README.md

 To test this feature of monstache you can simply use the [mongofiles](https://docs.mongodb.com/manual/reference/program/mongofiles/) command to quickly add a file to mongodb via GridFS.
-Continuing the example above one could issue the following command to put a file named `resume.docx` into GridFS and after a short time this file should be searchable in elasticsearch in the index `users` under the type `fs.files`.
+Continuing the example above one could issue the following command to put a file named `resume.docx` into GridFS and after a short time this file should be searchable in elasticsearch in the index `users.fs.files`.

 	mongofiles -d users put resume.docx